 The latest security innovation is a panic button that you can carry with you.
-The POM mobile panic button attaches to your keychain and provides instant emergency notification.
-The POM button and service enhances your organization’s security.
+The mobile panic button attaches to your keychain and provides instant emergency notification.
+The button and service enhances your organization’s security.

 Instead of mounting buttons around the campus, you can have a panic button that travels with you.
-Whether you are in a school building, on the campus, inside a corporation, or work in a hospital, you can utilize the POM mobile panic button.
+Whether you are in a school building, on the campus, inside a corporation, or work in a hospital, you can utilize the mobile panic button.
 The ability to provide a very quick notification allows the school administration or hospital staff to quickly respond to medical emergencies, fire, active shooters, or any other emergency.

 The silent-alert capability provides a measured response.
 The silent alarm capability allows you to make a call to the emergency responder without making any noise.
-The responder can listen through the POM and then decide what action to take.
+The responder can listen through the button and then decide what action to take.
 For example, this silent alert can be used by a teacher in a school.
 The call to the administration office can determine whether it’s an aggressive student, an active shooter, or a medical emergency.
-The POM provides an open telephone call to the security center so they can analyze the situation by listening to the conversation.
+The button provides an open telephone call to the security center so they can analyze the situation by listening to the conversation.

 Panic buttons integrate with network-attached security and surveillance systems.
 These panic buttons add to your security and safety by providing immediate notification of emergencies.
 They can be added to IP cameras, IP intercoms and paging systems, and door access control systems.
 The mobile panic button provides increased personal safety in your workplace or out on the road.

 If you would like help selecting the right panic alert system, please contact us at 1-800-431-1658 in the USA, or 914-944-3425 everywhere else, or use our contact form.